toby-marks/tobyblog/content/posts/2018-04-08-halloween-hauntfest.md

 *Brains!*

+The next attraction really caught the interest of Kassi and the family.
+She would have loved to have tried this last year, but unfortunately our schedules didn't allow for it.
+Maybe this year.

 At the back of the show was the actual zombie attack bus itself!
 The idea behind Zombie Safari is that you and your friends or family board a repurposed school bus outfitted with an arsenal of airsoft rifles, and drive around a park area where the bus is assaulted by a mad gang of zombies out to kill you.

 {{% flickr "Inside the zombie attack bus"